AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 | Black Friday | seasonal peak | 3/3 | 6/7 | Usable with caveats |
 | Spring sale | shoulder | 2/3 | 5/7 | Not reportable |

-**Peak-trading campaigns move marketplace demand enough to contaminate the control series.** This is not a modelling failure to be fixed downstream — it is a property of measuring a campaign that shifts the thing you are measuring against.
+**Peak-trading campaigns move marketplace demand enough to contaminate the control series.** This is not a modelling failure to be fixed downstream — it is an attribute of measuring a campaign that shifts the thing you are measuring against.
 The mid-year window is where this method is on its firmest ground, and that is why it is the reference run.

 ---

-## Can This Campaign Be Made To Pay Back?
+## Can This Campaign Pay Back?

 Yes — but not by discounting differently.
 The framework can say precisely what would have to change, and the answer is a targeting decision, not a pricing one.

 The campaign generated **$32.2M** on participating properties and gave back **$19.3M** to their competitive set.
 Cannibalisation, not cost, is what sank it.
+**this campaign was roughly 25% away from paying back, and the cheapest route there is choosing different participants rather than changing the offer.**

 **Lever A — target properties with less competitive overlap**